Are you ready to move in together? Answer these 10 essential questions to find out…

 8. Are you a little nervous?

 Good!
-Living together is a big deal and will completely change your current routine and lifestyle, so it’s natural and sensible over something you can’t completely control all the variables of, unlike when you’re cooking your dinner or buying a new phone.
+Living together is a big deal and will completely change your current routine and lifestyle, so it’s natural and sensible over something you can’t completely control all the variables of, unlike when you’re signing up to dating sites, cooking your dinner or buying a new phone.

 9. Have you been on a long holiday together?